Recovery From Heart Surgery: Common Concerns

 - Non-uniform redness that spreads

-- Increased swelling/tenderness along incision line
+- Increased swelling/tenderness along the incision line

 - Pain